 - Operating Systems Specialist

-There were about 425,000 jobs for Systems Software Developer in 2016 (in the United States).
+In 2016, there was an estimated number of 425,000 jobs in the United States for Systems Software Developer.
 New jobs are being produced at a rate of 11.1% which is above the national average.
 The Bureau of Labor Statistics predicts 47,100 new jobs for Systems Software Developer by 2026.
-Due to new job openings and attrition, there will be an average of 32,900 job openings in this field each year.
+There will be an estimated 32,900 positions for Systems Software Developer per year.